-In the state of Rhode Island, motorcyclists are required to have liability insurance in order to operate their motorcycles on public roads.
-Liability insurance covers any damages or injuries that you may cause to another person or their property while operating your motorcycle.
+In the state of Rhode Island, motorcyclists are required to have liability insurance to operate their motorcycles on public roads.
+Liability insurance covers any damages or injuries you may cause to another person or their property while operating your motorcycle.

 The minimum liability insurance requirements in Rhode Island are as follows: